zenoconorart/assdestroyed/README.md

 ## Running

 Open `index.html` in a modern web browser.
-Use the arrow keys to rotate and move the ship, and press the space bar to shoot.
+Use the left/right arrows to rotate and the up arrow to accelerate.
+Hold the down arrow to slow down gradually.
+Press the space bar to shoot.